Board of Directors Biographies

 Jane has resided in Coronado for the past 20 years.
 Her five young adult children, ranging in age from 21-31, have all matriculated through Coronado schools, where Jane continues to be heavily involved.
 Jane serves as President Elect of San Diego Blood Bank and is a member of the San Diego Military Advisory Council, the Rotary Club of Coronado, the San Diego Planned Giving Partnership, and the Coronado Schools Foundation Planned Giving Committee.
 She also serves on the executive council of San Diego’s chapter of Elevate, a professional women’s network.

-Becci Rocco, Vice President
+Art Wilcox, Vice President

 Brad Gerbel, Treasurer

 Brad Gerbel moved to Coronado in 1985 when he was 15 years old and graduated from Coronado High School.
 He earned his Bachelor of Accountancy degree from the University of San Diego in 1992 and earned a Master of Science in Accountancy from San Diego State University in 1993.
 After graduating from San Diego State University, he took a job with KPMG Peat Marwick in Long Beach, CA. Brad lived and worked in Los Angeles County for two years, before returning to Coronado and working for Ernst & Young in San Diego.
 He left E&Y to form my own accounting firm.